andyj/Notes4Me/README.md

 ollama pull mistral        # Faster, less detailed ollama pull llama3.1:70b   # Slower, more detailed (requires 64GB+ RAM)
 ```
-Then update `services/summarizer.js` to use your preferred model.
+Then update `services/summariser.js` to use your preferred model.

 **Q: Do summaries include speaker identification?**
 A: Not currently.
-Whisper doesn't do speaker diarization.
+Whisper doesn't do speaker diarisation.
 This is a planned feature.

 ---